dilawar/smoldyn/docs/user/user_manual.rst

 for Macintosh, described above.
 Following are a few Linux-specific notes.

-To download Smoldyn from a command line, type
-``wget http://www.smoldyn.org/smoldyn-2.xx.tar.gz``, where the ``xx`` is the current version number.
-Then unpack it with
-``tar xzvf smoldyn-2.xx.tar.gz``.
+To download Smoldyn from a command line, type ``wget http://www.smoldyn.org/smoldyn-2.xx.tar.gz``, where the ``xx`` is the current version number.
+Then unpack it with ``tar xzvf smoldyn-2.xx.tar.gz``.

 For a full installation, you will need OpenGL and Libtiff.
 I don’t know how to install them for all systems, but it turned out to be easy for my Fedora release 7.
 I already had OpenGL, but not the OpenGL glut library nor Libtiff.
-To install them, I entered
-``sudo yum install freeglut-devel`` and ``sudo yum install libtiff``, respectively, along with my password.
+To install them, I entered ``sudo yum install freeglut-devel`` and ``sudo yum install libtiff``, respectively, along with my password.

 Ubuntu systems are slightly more finicky than others.
 First, you may need to install several things as follows.
 Install a C++ compiler with ``sudo apt-get install g++``, install a Python header file with ``sudo apt-get install python-dev``, install the OpenGL glut library with ``sudo apt-get install freeglut3-dev``, and install the libtiff library with ``sudo apt-get install libtiff4-dev``.

 Running Smoldyn remotely
 ^^^^^^^^^^^^^^^^^^^^^^^^

-It can be helpful to have Smoldyn installed on computer A and run from computer B. Running Smoldyn without graphics is trivial.
-Just ssh into computer A as normal, and run Smoldyn with ``smoldyn filename.txt "t``, where the "t flag implies text-only operation.
-If you want graphics though, then log in with ``ssh "Y me@compA/directory`` and run Smoldyn as normal.
+It can be helpful to have Smoldyn installed on computer A and run from computer
+B. Running Smoldyn without graphics is trivial.
+Just ssh into computer A as normal, and run Smoldyn with ``smoldyn filename.txt -t``, where the -t flag implies text-only operation.
+If you want graphics though, then log in with ``ssh -Y me@compA/directory`` and run Smoldyn as normal.
 Graphics will be slow but should be functional.

 Alternatively, I’ve found the free software TeamViewer to be a convenient method for working on computers remotely.
 An advantage of this method is that it works even if there are institutional firewalls that prohibit remote computer access.

 Building on Linux
 ^^^^^^^^^^^^^^^^^